-(a) defects arising from materials supplied by the Purchaser or from a design requested by the Purchaser;
+(a) defect arising from materials supplied by the Purchaser or from a design requested by the Purchaser;

-(b) defects arising from normal wear of units and machinery, corrosive atmosphere, damage or injury caused by lack of care, insufficient inspection or maintenance, or improper use of the Goods; and
+(b) replacements or repairs resulting from normal wear of units and machinery, corrosive atmosphere, damage or injury caused by lack of care, insufficient inspection or maintenance, or improper use of the Goods; and

 (c) defects arising from an event outside of the Company’s control such as fire, flood, earthquake or other natural calamity, motor vehicle or other accident, strike, civil unrest, terrorism or war.